Vlog: Why 1Kosmos and Microsoft Entra Are Better Together

 The reason Scattered Spider has been in the news so much, is because they were able to socially engineer the service desk, and just by answering a few questions that’s available online, and then getting access to some privileged accounts.
 And after that, of course, they wreaked havoc.
 So truly what we are still answering is, from an authentication standpoint, who’s really behind the phone call?
 And are you who you say you are?
 And one of the ways that we can prove that in the physical world is, of course, taking a physical document, government-issued ID and then proving ourselves.

-But it was not possible in the digital world, and now what we have enabled is through our identity proofing capabilities, we can truly provide the information to the help desk as to who’s the person who’s calling in and how have they verified themselves by, say for instance, taking their driver’s license.
+But it was not possible in the digital world, and now what we have enabled is through our identity proofing capabilities, we can truly provide the information to the service desk as to who’s the person who’s calling in and how have they verified themselves by, say for instance, taking their driver’s license.
 We scan the front, we scan the back, then we take a selfie, match the selfie against the document, match the information that’s there from the back of the document to the front of the document, and then really, we’re able to truly verify that the person is who they say they are.
 And if you need additional verification, we can go back to the issuing agencies and then get that information.

 Robert MacDonald: